On the Asymptotic Efficiency of Approximate Bayesian Computation Estimators: Asymptotic Properties of Rejection and Importance Sampling Algorithm

-if we further choose $\varepsilon_{n}=\Theta(a_{n}^{-1})$, the Monte Carlo IS variance for the accepted parameter values is $\Theta(a_{n}^{-2})$, and has the same order as the variance of MLES. \begin{thm} Assume the conditions of Theorem \ref{thm:1}.
-If
+If we choose $\varepsilon_{n}=\Theta(a_{n}^{-1})$, the Monte Carlo importance sampling variance for the accepted parameter values is $\Theta(a_{n}^{-2})$, and has the same order as the variance of summary-based maximum likelihood estimator. \begin{theorem} Assume the conditions of Theorem \ref{thm:1}.
+If the proposal density $q_{n}(\btheta)$ is